Home Compare KEYS vs MKSI

 Keysight Technologies vs MKS: Which Stock Looks Stronger in 2026?

-Keysight Technologies holds the cleaner structural position, with the lead spread across profitability and stability.
+The structural profiles are close, with Keysight Technologies carrying a narrow edge on stability.
 MKS still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.